Adzuki beans are not as well known as other popular legumes such as soybeans and kidney beans.

 Adzuki Beans Have High Phytonutrient Levels

 However, there is very little relevant research from human trials in this area.
-Furthermore, findings from cell line and animal studies in no way indicate that the same effect would be seen from human trials.
+Furthermore, findings from cell line and animal studies in no way indicate that the same effect would be seen in human trials.

 Although polyphenols seem to have some benefits for human health, the evidence in the mechanisms for how are not clearly understood (27).